MarcelWalk/StatiqBlog/input/posts/review-elgato-wave.md

 ## Is It Worth Buying?

-I don't wanna give you a "depends" so here is my honest opinion about the microphone.
+I don't want to give you a "depends" so here is my honest opinion about the microphone.
 I tested it during my last stream and during several discord sessions, and for me it was definitely worth buying.
 I have to say that both microphones had a hard time with me since there was a lot of echo in the background since my recording room is pretty empty, but the Wave:1 performed pretty well, a lot better than the Yeti.